Advertising-Analytics-LLC/serverless-aws-fec-data-collectionor/README.md

 ## About
 All the serverless functions in this module do a few things:
-- Gets values from SSM
+- Get secrets/variables from SSM
-- Use them to call the openFEC API
+- Call the openFEC API
-- Push that data to a queue or database
+- Push data to a queue or database
 - Do so on a schedule or via event trigger

 ### Repo Contents